Whitgift, East Riding of Yorkshire: Lighthouse

 Whitgift lighthouse was erected just north of the village in the late 19th century, for the Aire and Calder Navigation: a five-storey cream-painted tower with a stone base, it stands 46 ft high.
 It remains operational, a waymark for ships travelling to and from Goole docks, and is Grade II listed.

 Other

 Other features include a Methodist chapel, but Whitgift mainly consists of a sparse strip of houses spread out over its length bounded by the River Ouse to the north and fields to the south looking towards Eastoft.

 History

 The place-name 'Whitgift' is first attested in a Yorkshire charter of circa 1080, where it appears as Witegift, and in a charter of 1232 where it appears as Whitegift.
 The name is thought to mean 'Hviti's or Hwita's gift'.
+Another theory is that the second element derives from the Old Norse gipt, meaning 'dowry'.

-Whitgift was previously a civil parish that was part of the Goole Rural District in the West Riding of Yorkshire from 1894 to 1974, then in Boothferry district of Humberside until 1996.
+Whitgift was previously part of the Goole Rural District in the West Riding of Yorkshire from 1894 to 1974, then in Boothferry district of Humberside until 1996.

+On 1 April 1983 the civil parish was abolished to form Twin Rivers.